lukateras/python-fraudrecord/README.md

 - type `APICode`

   API code.
-Lowercase alphanumeric string, 16 characters.
+Lowercase alphanumeric string of 16 characters.
 Get one by signing up with FraudRecord and creating a reporter profile.

 - type `Reliability`